-It is important to test for these antibodies as many are associated with treatable neurological diseases.
-Autoantibodymediated neuroimmunological disorders can arise from tumors, genetic predisposition, or even infections such as polyneuropathy disorder and Guillain-Barré syndrome (GBS) (which can result from the Zika virus).
+It is important to test for newly discovered neural autoantibodies as many are associated with treatable neurological diseases.

+Autoantibody-mediated neuroimmunological disorders can arise from tumors, genetic predisposition, or even infections such as polyneuropathy disorder and Guillain-Barré syndrome (GBS).